wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 ### Core Functionality and Purpose

-The primary function of the Wormhole Gateway is to enable the movement of digital assets from various blockchains into the Cosmos network, enhancing interoperability and connectivity.
-This integration helps maintain a cohesive liquidity pool across the Cosmos ecosystem, essential for efficiently operating decentralized applications (DApps) and services.
+The Wormhole Gateway's primary function is to enable the movement of digital assets from various blockchains into the Cosmos network, enhancing interoperability and connectivity.
+This integration helps maintain a cohesive liquidity pool across the Cosmos ecosystem, which is essential for efficiently operating decentralized applications (dApps) and services.

 ### Inter-Blockchain Communication (IBC) for Secure Transfers